From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 LIVING IN PARIS:

-While many people dream of moving to Paris, what you may not know is many Parisians yearn to escape it.
-Just type “quitter Paris” (leave Paris) into a search engine, and you’ll see page after page of stories, advice and resources from or for people trying to escape the city of lights and love.
-“Paris je te quitte” (Paris I’m leaving you) is one example, and here is another one.
+While many people dream of living in Paris, what you may not know is many people already living in Paris yearn to escape it.
+Just type “quitter Paris” (leave Paris) into a search engine, and you’ll see page after page of stories, advice and resources from individuals and for individuals about escaping the city of lights and love.
+“Paris je te quitte” (Paris I’m leaving you) is one example, and here is another.
 Here’s someone who moved their family to Bordeaux from Paris and didn’t regret it one bit.

 - to reduce stress